 Do join email lists.
 This is the best way to know about store-wide sales, yes, they do happen, and any other special events an antique mall may have.

 Do follow booths and antique malls on Instagram or like them on Facebook.
 Some booths have their own Instagram and/or Facebook accounts (some may even have Etsy shops) to showcase items they have recently put in their booth, or if they are having a sale.
 The same goes for antique malls.
 They may showcase fresh inventory, new dealers, and sales.
+I can’t tell you how many times I have seen something put in a dealer’s space on Instagram and immediately went to their booth and bought it.

 Don’t make unreasonable offers.
 Most antique malls allow for a little wheeling and dealing.
 However, some may have a price minimum, as they have to call the dealer to make offers.
 Some malls this is as low as $20, others it’s has high as $100.
 It just requires a little asking.
 If there is something you want to make an offer on, a discount of ten to twenty-fire percent is reasonable.
 Do not insult dealers by offering half of the asking price.
 And remember, don’t make offers on items marked “ND” or “Firm.”